rene-jean-marie/kawaii-player/README.md

 * **About Subtitle Support:** It requires installation of ffmpeg on the server. ffmpeg is required for extracting and converting subtiles to WebVTT format which can be displayed in the browser.
 Server will first scan for subtitles in the video folder.
 If it does not find subtitle there then it will try to extract subtitle from the video itself if it's in mkv format.
 Subtitles support can be switched on by using command 'sub:on' or 'sub:reload'.
 Subtitles will be displayed as captions and won't be embedded into streaming video using transcoding, hence this method won't put strain on the server.
 In case of streaming mkv files, **Chromium** can play most of them well without subtitle; hence in such cases users can switch on subtitle support. **Firefox** does not support playing mkv files, hence switching on subtitle on it will be useful only for HTML5 compatible video formats.

-* **About Youtube-Quick (ytq:) command:** (Available in version 2.8+) the ytq command will send any url or torrent link to the the application without asking anything and will start playing the video instantly using mpv/mplayer and youtube-dl.
+* **About Youtube-Quick (ytq:) command:** (Available in version 2.8+) the ytq command will send any url or torrent link to the the application without asking anything and will start playing the video instantly using mpv/mplayer and yt-dlp.
 Torrent http/magnet links will be played using torrent streaming engine of the application.
 All the casted url's will be temporarily saved in 'TMP_PLAYLIST' - which users can save later on.
 Torrents will be saved in 'Torrent->History' section.
 Users can control quality using 'quality:' command.